HomeMy WebLinkAboutcoa.lu.ca.Code Simplifications and Amendments.A076-99A076-99

 competition and scoring procedures by the Growth Management Commission if all of the standards of Section

-(b) Enlargements for mixed-use development The enlargement of an historic landmaIk for mixed-use
+(b) Enlargements for mixed -use development.
+The enlargement of an historic landmark for mixed -use

-as a commercial, office or lodge development and that adds a residenlial dwelling unit, that increases the building's
+as a commercial, office or lodge development and that adds a residential dwelling unit, that increases the building's

 or parcel's existing floor area ratio and its net leasable square footage shall be exempted from the growth